whitecolor/node-easyxml/README.md

 ## Configuration

 * `singularizeChildren`: If an array is plural, its children elements will be singular
-* `underscoreAttributes`: String attributes starting with _ will be XML attributes
+* `allowAttributes`: String attributes starting with _ will be XML attributes
-* `underscoreChar`: Prefix to look for when creating attributes
+* `attributePrefix`: Prefix to look for when creating attributes
 * `rootElement`: A string to wrap around your entire XML object
 * `dateFormat`: A date format for JS dates, currently accepts ISO, SQL, JS
 * `indent`: A number representing the spaces to indent children, use 0 for no whitespace